GCD & LCM Calculator

 Why this matters for you

 GCD and LCM solve real scheduling, packing, and synchronization problems.
-Beyond textbook exercises, they appear in computer science (memory alignment), music theory (rhythmic patterns), and event planning (when multiple recurring events next coincide).
-The Euclidean algorithm for GCD is one of the oldest algorithms in mathematics and still runs efficiently on modern computers.
+Beyond textbook exercises, they appear in computer science (memory alignment, hash table sizing), music theory (rhythmic patterns and time signatures), and event planning (when multiple recurring events next coincide).
+The Euclidean algorithm for GCD is one of the oldest algorithms in mathematics and remains efficient on modern hardware.

 Related Calculators